Absolventa/absolventa.github.io/_posts/2017-07-03-authoring-a-private-gem-with-gemfury.md

   - ruby
   - rails
   - workflow
-teaser: "
+teaser: "RubyGems are a great way to share code, but not all code is for the general public.
+This article illustrates a (semi-automatic) way and some workflow self-discipline to streamline private Gem authoring using the Gem hosting solution »Gemfury«.
 "
 ---

-We make an effort of extracting shared code into gems.
+We make an effort of extracting shared code into Gems.
 While
 <abbr title="Free and Open Source">FOSS</abbr> code
 goes to RubyGems.org of course, our business-internal logic needs a private Gem server.
 We use [Gemfury](https://gemfury.com/) as our host but you can also roll your own with [bundler/gemstash](https://github.com/bundler/gemstash) or [Gem in a Box](https://github.com/geminabox/geminabox).
 This article focuses on my workflow with Gemfury.

+<small>Note: we are not affiliated with nor are we sponsored by said provider.</small>

 ## Gem Skeleton